mpv-player/mpv/DOCS/man/mpv.rst

 Ctrl h
     Toggle hardware video decoding on/off.

+Alt+LEFT, Alt+RIGHT, Alt+UP, Alt+DOWN
+    Move the video rectangle (panning).

+Alt + and Alt -
+    Combining ``Alt`` with the ``+`` or ``-`` keys changes video zoom.

+Alt+BACKSPACE
+    Reset the pan/zoom settings.

+F9
+    Show the playlist and the current position in it (useful only if a UI window is used, broken on the terminal).

+F10
+    Show the list of audio and subtitle streams (useful only if a UI window  is used, broken on the terminal).

 (The following keys are valid only when using a video output that supports the corresponding adjustment.)